top of page

 • Warm and waterproof clothing, layers you can put on or remove recommended.
 Having a bag of spare clothes in the car is a good idea in case you get wet at the start of the day.

 • Hat, scarf and gloves.
-Even in September you can get very cold standing around.

 • Jeans or any cotton trousers are NOT recommended unless you have good waterproof over trousers which are recommended for everyone.